About Marvin Zonis - Global Political Economist, Author and Speaker:

 The Triumph Of The Markets: Global Politics And Economics

-This was one of our most successful management conferences and we wanted to say 'thank you' for being part of it.
+This was one of our most successful management conferences and we want to say 'thank you' for being part of it.

 For more information about this speaker: